 Also in this early period the different regions of Crete maintained their own distinct style of pottery and material culture, an indication that the island was not unified.

-The first palace suffered damage (likely from earthquakes) and by 1700 B.C., a second palace was being built over its remains.
-“In the second Palace, much of the monumental bulk of the earlier building would be lightened through structural innovations and intricate details, and the taste for colored stone would be partly replaced by representational wall paintings,” writes McEnroe.
+"In the second palace, much of the monumental bulk of the earlier building would be lightened through structural innovations and intricate details, and the taste for colored stone would be partly replaced by representational wall paintings," writes McEnroe.

 The palace in this period contained four entrances, one from each direction, and a royal road running to the north of the palace.
 McEnroe notes that the entranceway to the south offered a particularly grand arrival, leading the visitor through a narrow corridor lined with a fresco depicting a procession.
 Their final destination would have been the central court, which may have been used for religious ceremonies.
 "After the narrow confines of the twisting, dark corridor, the broad, brilliant Central Court offered sudden expansion and release," writes McEnroe.

 On the southeast side of the central court is an area referred to as the residential quarter.
-Its rooms may have served as royal apartments, used for living by the palace’s rulers.
-The British School at Athens researchers note that a grand staircase, made of gypsum, leads down to it.
+Entered through what is sometimes called the "grand staircase," its rooms may have served as royal apartments, used for living by the palace's rulers.

-It contains a “hall of the colonnades” encircling a light-well.
-To the south is an area known as the “Hall of the Double Axes” which “takes its name from the Double Axe Mason's Mark signs carved on the limestone ashlar wall blocks,” the British School at Athens researchers write.
+It contains a "hall of the colonnades" encircling a light-well.
+To the south is an area known as the "Hall of the Double Axes," which "takes its name from the Double Axe Mason's Mark signs carved on the limestone ashlar wall blocks," British School at Athens researchers write on a virtual tour of Knossos which is located on their website.
 McEnroe notes that this hall received light from three directions and had partitions, allowing the palace inhabitants to determine how much light got in at any one time.

 The end of Knossos